mflerackers/mflerackers.github.io/_math/1-points-and-vectors.md

 # [Math for game development](../) : Points and Vectors

 ## Scalars

-A scalar has one dimension, so we could as well have called it a number.
+Scalars are one dimensional, they are simply numbers, though they might have a certain metric associated with them, like meters per second or degrees.
+They are used for the speed of a car, the angle of a wheel or a uniform zoom factor for example.

 ## Points

-A 2 dimensional point, defined as (x, y) describes a position or coordinate in 2D.
-Points can define the position of an object or camera.
-They can define a path or way-points which a character needs to follow.
-Or they can define the shape of an object as for example the points of a polygon.
-A point doesn't have to define a global position on the screen.
-In the case of a moving polygon, the points can define the polygon in a local coordinate system.
-These points are then transformed to the global coordinate system before being transformed to the screen to be drawn.
+A two dimensional point, defined as (x, y) describes a position or coordinate in a 2D world.
+However even in a 3D world, screen space coordinates will be two dimensional.
+Screen space is where the pixels of your screen live, while world space is where the objects of your game live.
+In anything but the simplest game, world and screen space will not perfectly match.
+When they don't match, world space points have to be transformed from world space to screen space.

+For example, most mobile games need to scale from world space to screen space.
+Your game's world space coordinates might be set in a fixed resolution, which are scaled to the full screen size of the phone or tablet it runs on.
+If the aspect ratio of the phone or tablet doesn't match, the world might have to be translated as well to center it on the screen.
+Sometimes the world is larger than the screen, think side-scroller or a world map in an RTS or RPG game.
+In this case we need to transform our world so that a piece of it is both translated and scaled to fit on the screen.

+Note that we are not scaling pixels, but rather the corners of sprites or the points of a polygon.
+Once these positions are transformed, we can render the actual world to pixels.
+Also note that we can not really talk about scaling an individual point, because what scales is their position relative from each other.

 ### Scaling from the origin

-At this stage we can't move or rotate yet, but we can scale.
-Scaling a point or set of points is done by multiplying each dimension with a scalar.
+While we can't translate yet, we can do a uniform scale in order to do some zoom operations.
+To transform a point with a uniform scale factor s, a scalar, we simply multiply both $$x$$ and $$y$$ with s.

+$$
-$$(x',y') = s(x, y)=(s*x, s*y)$$
+(x',y') = s(x, y)=(s*x, s*y)
+$$

 {% highlight lua %}

 function mul(s, x, y)

-    return x * s, y *s
+​    return x * s, y *s

 end

 {% endhighlight %}

-It should be noted however that the origin of the scale is (0, 0).
-This means that everything scales with respect of the origin.
-This is logical of course, as the origin is the only point that isn't affected

-$$s(0,0)=(0,0)$$
+To determine the scale in case of matching the world with a device screen, we simply use min(screen_width/world_width, screen_height/world_height).
+This gives us a scale which makes both width and height fit inside the screen, preserving the aspect ratio.

+We can also do a non-uniform scale by using different factors for x and y.
+While this stretches the image, it is very often useful in situations where you need to make a certain element longer or higher depending on the size of something else, for example a button in a GUI.
+In this case the corners will have a uniform scale while the sides and center have a non-uniform scale.

+Until now, all our scaling will work from the center.
+The point $$(0,0)$$  is the only point which doesn't change.
+As

+$$
+s(0,0)=(0,0)
+$$

-All the other points will move away from the origin when the scale factor is greater than 1 or move towards the origin when the scale factor is smaller than 1.
+If the scale is larger than 1, all other points drift away from from the origin.
+If the scale is smaller than 1, all other points will drift towards (0, 0).
+All this is not very useful without being able to translate though, so let's move on.

 ## Vectors

 When we subtract two points, we get a vector.
 Vectors are also defined as a pair $$\langle x, y\rangle$$, however the x and y are no longer a position, but rather define a direction and distance from the origin.
 A vector $$\langle x, y\rangle$$ can be thought of as an arrow starting from $$(0, 0)$$ towards $$(x, y)$$.
 The further a vector is from the origin, the greater its magnitude.
 If we have two points a and b, we can build the vector $\vec{ab}$ by subtracting a from b.